Signed in as:

 Chassis Turn Signal and Running Lights (12-volt DC)

-Activate and evaluate the operation of the DOT lights mounted on
+Activate and evaluate the operation of the lights mounted on

 120 Volt AC Electrical System (house type power)